phetsims/qa/documentation/qa-book.md

 dialog.
 When "Sim Voicing" is off, no Voicing content should be heard and you should not be able to find or use any Reading Blocks.
 The only exception is the "Quick Info" buttons in the Toolbar.
 Clicking these while "Sim Voicing" is off should still produce voicing content.

+#### Additional Notes about Voicing:
+- Voicing should only be available in the "en" locale.
+It should not be possible to enable Voicing in any other locale from Preferences.
+- Voicing does not work in the Android App.
+In this platform, it should not be possible to enable Voicing form Preferences.

 #### Sound Test